lumagateinc/Resource-Scheduler/README.md

 The Resource Scheduler includes custom roles based on Azure role-based access control.
 Roles include:

 - **Administrator**.
 Enables a user to manage schedules for resources to which they have access, as well as to schedule.
-Additionally, this role can
+Additionally, this role can add additional subscriptions to the Resource Scheduler instance.
 - **Schedule Manager**.
 Enables a user to manage schedules for resources to which they have access, as well as to schedule.
 - **Auditor**.
 This role has read-only access to resources, schedules, logs, and subscriptions connected to the Resource Scheduler instance.